 10) How much will certification cost?

 The cost of certification will vary.
 Factors like the number of systems, organizational cyber maturity, self-assessment results, and audit evidence all have an effect on cost.
+The DOD will be developing cost estimates as part of the rulemaking process.
 However, DOD guidelines state that whatever the cost of certification, it is reimbursable and considered an allowable expense.

 Give Qmulos a call, request a demo, or ask your Splunk representative about Qmulos!
-Ready or not, it’s time to get started on the road to CMMC compliance.
-We provide our clients the best-in-class compliance software to self-assess their organization in preparation for an audit.
+We provide our clients with the best-in-class compliance software to self-assess their organization in preparation for an audit.
 Whether you are completely in the dark, or perhaps just have a couple of spots where you need assistance, we have the expertise to help.

 Check out our Q-Compliance and Q-Audit white papers where we break down the intricacies of the solutions a little bit more.